Angana N. Shah, MD

 Dr. Shah is a retina specialist.
 She graduated from Jefferson Medical College in 1998.
 Her ophthalmology residency was completed at the University of Pittsburgh Medical Center.
 She completed her surgical retina fellowship at Boston Medical Center in 2004.
 Both involved training at local Veterans Administration hospitals.

-Dr. Shah is board certified by the American Board of Ophthalmology and is a member of the American Society of Retina Specialists.
+Dr. Mali is board certified by the American Board of Ophthalmology and is a Fellow of the American Society of Retina Specialists.

 Common retinal conditions addressed in our office: